 Diversity & STEM (Science, Technology, Engineering, & Math)

-Allen, J., Smith, J. L., Thoman, D. B., & Walters, R. W. (In press).
+Allen, J., Smith, J. L., Thoman, D. B., & Walters, R. W. (2018).
 Fluctuating team science: Perceiving science as collaborative improves science motivation.
 Motivation Science.

 Allen, J., Muragishi, G.A, Smith, J. L., Thoman, D. B., & Brown, E.R.
 (2015).
 To Grab and To Hold: Cultivating communal goals to overcome cultural and structural barriers in first generation college students’ science interest.
 Translational Issues in Psychological Science, 1, 331-341.